Dr Naomi Appleton (SFHEA)

 Past research interests

 I have a long-standing interest in the jātaka genre, an important genre of stories relating the past lives of the Buddha.
 My doctoral work, which was published as Jātaka Stories in Theravāda Buddhism (Ashgate 2010), explored the role of this type of narrative in the development of Buddhist ideas about the nature of the Buddha and his multi-life path to buddhahood.
 Jātaka stories remain a key part of my research agenda, and I have published translations of selected stories from Pāli and Sanskrit narrative collections.
 As my British Academy post-doctoral research project I explored the role of multi-life stories in Buddhist and Jain traditions, asking how and why the two sister religions used stories of karma and rebirth.
 My main findings were published as Narrating Karma and Rebirth (CUP 2014).
 Moving on from this comparative project, I completed an AHRC-funded research project, jointly with James Hegarty of Cardiff University, on shared elements in the narrative traditions of early Hinduism, Buddhism and Jainism, resulting in my third monograph Shared Characters in Jain, Buddhist and Hindu Narrative (Routledge 2017).
-Since then, I have continued working on jātaka and related narrative literature in the Sanskrit Avadānaśataka, a collection of 100 stories of multi-life karmic consequences, and recently completed a book exploring attitudes towards the uniqueness (or otherwise) of the Buddha in the first four chapters of the text.
+Since then, I have continued working on jātaka and related narrative literature in the Sanskrit Avadānaśataka, a collection of 100 stories of multi-life karmic consequences, culminating in a book exploring attitudes towards the uniqueness (or otherwise) of the Buddha in the first four chapters of the text.
 This was published as by Equinox in 2020 as Many Buddhas, One Buddha: A Study and Translation of Avadānaśataka 1-40.
-More recently I have returned to jatakas for the creation of a database and related volume.
+More recently I returned to jatakas for the creation of a database, as well as for a related volume exploring connections between visual and textual narrative: Narrative Visions and Visual Narrative in Indian Buddhism (Equinox 2022).

 Knowledge exchange